NWT Homeschool Withdrawal: How to Pull Your Child from a DEA School

 If you're relocating to a fly-in community mid-year, your DEA situation may change.
 DEA boundaries in NWT follow community lines.
 Contact the receiving community's DEA as soon as you know you're moving — some smaller DEAs have limited administrative capacity and appreciate early notice.

-If you're already homeschooling and moving between DEA jurisdictions within NWT, you'll need to re-register with the new DEA.
+If you're already homeschooling and moving between DEA jurisdictions within NWT, contact the local school in the new resident district (or nearest district if you are outside formal boundaries) and confirm the registration steps with the new DEA.
 Your prior portfolio documentation is yours to keep and can be shared with the new principal to establish continuity.

 Getting Your Documentation System in Place